wjy-yy/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Junyao Wang is a junior undergraduate in Computer School and Hongyi Honor College of Wuhan University.
-He takes part in ACM-ICPC training and contests, awarding gold medal in Asia regional contest and silver medal in Asia-east continent final.
+Junyao Wang is a junior undergraduate in **Computer School and Hongyi Honor College of Wuhan University**.

+He takes part in ACM-ICPC training and contests, awarding **gold medal** in Asia regional contest and silver medal in Asia-east continent final.
 And he attends the lab focusing on biomedical image analysis in Computer School directed by Prof. Feng LIU and Dr. Fei LUO.
 He has had a program experience since High School for Olympiad in Informatics.

+He is now an intern research assistant in **Hong Kong University of Science and Technology(Guangzhou)**.
 {style="text-align: justify;"}